bootcamp-botters/alfred/README.md

 ##The technologies

-We used the NPM modules Request to make requests so multiple APIs such, Swearjar and Profanity Cleanser for moderate NLP, and Sybil for a preferences based matching process.
+We used the NPM modules Request to make requests to multiple APIs, Swearjar and Profanity Cleanser for moderate NLP, and Sybil for a preferences based matching process.